 You should also consider any other factors you deem appropriate, using your experience and professional judgement.

-Please note - assessment for this question is underpinned by the principles of GMC Good Medical Practice.
+The assessment of this question is underpinned by the principles of GMC Good Medical Practice.

 This question will see you given an ethical scenario to review As with the clinical scenario in question 1, this ethical scenario takes the form of a hypothetical situation, described briefly in text form, details of which will be given to you before answering the question.
 You will have a short while to review the scenario and there will be approximately 8 minutes of discussion afterwards.